JasperBoom/genomescan/HPC.md

 ## tmp
 Just a folder to direct temporary files to, for example when running java based tools.

+## test-data
+This folder contains subfolders with VEP tabular files based on vcf files
+collected from ClinVar. the folder name indicates what kind of cancer was used
+as search term in ClinVar.
+These files are used by the R scripts.
+It also contains a header vcf file, which is used to create new vcf files.

 ## tool-testing
 This folder contains a collection of subfolders mostly targeted at different